-During consultations, I often ask clients, “is your marriage in the emergency room or the morgue?”
+During divorce consultations, I often ask clients, “is your marriage in the emergency room or the morgue?”
 While this may seem like a peculiar question, the purpose is to ensure that as a potential client, you are committed to the divorce process.
 If you start the divorce process and decide to reconcile, it can be costly and can also have a long-lasting impact on your relationship.
 Divorce is a very personal decision and no attorney can decide whether you should or shouldn’t seek a divorce.
 If you are unsure about whether divorce is right for you, you should consult with a counselor or therapist who can help you make that decision.
 A divorce attorney’s job is solely to provide legal advice and guidance as to the divorce process.

-If you are contemplating a divorce, it is a good idea to seek the advice from an experienced divorce attorney.
+If you are contemplating a divorce, it is a good idea to seek the advice from an experienced Orlando divorce lawyer.
 However, do not let an attorney make the decision as to whether you are ready to move forward with a divorce.
 If your marriage is in the “emergency room”, then we advise you to speak with your spouse or seek counseling, if possible.
 If your marriage is in the morgue, then it may be time to move forward with a divorce.